Multi-View Radar Semantic Segmentation: Background

 The range-Doppler (RD) view is particularly useful since it indicates the relative speed of scene reflectors at each range bin.
 It is not widely explored though because of its less direct interpretability.
 Recent automotive works use Doppler spectrograms for vehicle classification \cite{capobianco_vehicle_2018} and RD views for object detection \cite{ng_range-doppler_2020, zhang_object_2020} or source separation \cite{changbo_radar_2020}.
 Brodeski \etal \cite{brodeski_deep_2019} also propose a two-stage method to detect objects in RD view and infer their position in simple and limited contexts.

 Single-view methods suffer from a lack of information, as they do not exploit the entire radar data.
-Moreover, predictions on a single-view are not able to provide both the position and the relative velocity of a detected object.
+Moreover, predictions on a single view are not able to provide both the position and the relative velocity of a detected object.

 \textbf{Multi-view methods.~} Recent works exploit the entire information in the RAD tensor.
 Handling this bulky representation is challenging.
 Palffy \etal \cite{palffy_cnn_2020} use a multi-stage method on only a sub-part of the tensor and detect objects in camera images.
 Major \etal \cite{major_vehicle_2019} create 2D views by sum-pooling over each of the tensor's axes.
 Their multi-view representations are processed by a single network specialised in RA object detection.
 In the same vein, Gao \etal \cite{gao_ramp-cnn_2020} also pre-process the RAD tensor into summed 2D views.
 Then, specialised auto-encoders extract features from each view which are fused to localise objects in the RA view.
 See further details on this approach in Sec.\,\ref{sec:radar_based_methods}.